osteele/gojekyll/README.md

 It works on the Google Pages sites that I care about, and it looks credible on a spot-check of other Jekyll sites.

-It doesn't run on Windows, and it may not work for you.

-In addition to the limitations listed below, this software isn't robust.
-Jekyll, Hugo, and other mature projects have lots of test coverage, and have had lots of testing by lots of people.
-I've this used only in limited ways, in the month since I started writing it.

 ### Current Limitations

 Missing features: